The Handbook of Archival Practice

-This is NOT a dictionary, glossary, nor encyclopedia.
-It is a Handbook divided into ten sections—each with multiple topics not only describing activities (such as appraisal, digitization, reference services) but also providing examples of how they are or might be applied in the workplace.
+The Handbook is divided into ten sections—each with multiple topics not only describing activities (such as appraisal, digitization, reference services) but also providing examples of how they are or might be applied in the workplace.
 Checklists, images, graphics, and other materials are solicited and will be considered for inclusion.
 The institution at which the practices took place may remain anonymous if desired.

-A website, The Handbook of Archival Practice, at https://thapproject.org/ provides additional information about the project, the editor, the distinguished members of the advisory board, and the proposal submission process (with a link to the proposal submission form).
+A website, The Handbook of Archival Practice, at https://thapproject.org/ provides additional information about the project, the editor, the distinguished members of the advisory board, and the proposal submission process .

 The Survey Monkey submission form is now open to accept your proposals at https://www.surveymonkey.com/r/TheHandbook.
 Submit proposals as soon as possible–we are filling in the gaps now so the sooner you submit the more likely your term will be available.
 Successful proposals will be accepted as received and approved for inclusion.
 Those who submit early have the best chance of being accepted to write about the topic of their choice.